 '''

+$ python3 -m venv EPIC-env

-$ source vEPIC/bin/activate
+$ source EPIC-env/bin/activate

 '''

-When you finish using the environment and want to leave it you can just use deactivate.
-To activate it again, which you need in a new session, just run the activation command above.
-More details about Python3's veny here.
+When you finish using the environment and want to leave it you can just use \$ deactivate.
+To activate it again, which you need in a new session, just run the activation command above (the second line only).
+More details about Python3's venv here.

-With inferior versions of Python, you can install pyenv and pyenv-virtualenv, which let you create a virtual environment and even choose another version of Python to install.
+Alternatively, you can install pyenv and pyenv-virtualenv, which let you create a virtual environment and even choose another version of Python to install.
 This is done with:

-'''

-$ pyenv virtualenv 3.6.1 vEPIC # or other version you like.
+''' $ pyenv virtualenv 3.6.1 EPIC-env # or choose other version you like. $ pyenv activate EPIC-env # use 'pyenv deactivate' to deactivate it. '''

-'''